Site Logo Site Logo

 For patients who are having a lumpectomy and the sentinel node is positive for cancer:

 Effective in mid-2012, the standard of care was changed to no longer require women with early-stage breast cancers to have a full dissection and removal of the lymph nodes under the arm when the sentinel node is found to contain cancer.
-This applies to postmenopausal patients who are over age 70 and whose cancer is estrogen receptor-positive.
 Radiation to the underarm area and upper chest wall is also part of treatment.
+The exception is for postmenopausal patients who are over age 70 and whose cancer is estrogen receptor-positive.
+These patients may not need radiation and may undergo hormone therapy instead.

 For patients who are having a mastectomy surgery and have a positive sentinel node: